 - If you are placed on probation, the Registrar will mark your record with the notation "On Academic Probation - College of Liberal Arts and Sciences."
 This notation will appear on your grade report in MyUI after semester grades are reported.
 The notation will remain until you achieve good standing.

-- If you are continued on academic probation, you will receive an email from the Associate Dean for Undergraduate Programs and Curriculum following an academic standards review in January or May.
+- If you are continued on academic probation, you will receive an email from the Associate Dean for Undergraduate Programs and Curriculum following an academic standards review approximately two weeks after the end of the fall or spring semester.
 The email will be sent to your University of Iowa email address.